 Starting with the right set of books can save you invaluable time and speed up your learning curve.
 This is the absolute value for money forex technical analysis books shortlist, to avoid wasting your time and money.
 I have read numerous books in the field of technical analysis for forex and if someone would not want to waste their time and money and focus on the absolute best out there, these are the top 3 books on the subject.
 These books cover a vast amount of knowledge around technical analysis, harmonic patterns and elliott wave theory analysis and more than you will ever need.
+They will take you all the way from technical analysis basics to advanced.
 Let’s go through each one.

 1. Technical Analysis of the Financial Markets: A Comprehensive Guide to Trading Methods and Applications, by J. Murphy.